Speech (rapper)

-Todd Thomas (born October 25, 1968), better known by the stage name Speech, is an American rapper and musician.
+Todd Thomas (born October 25, 1968), better known by the stage name Speech, is an American rapper.
 He is a member of the progressive hip hop group Arrested Development and has released a number of solo albums.

-Background
+Early life

-He was born in Milwaukee, Wisconsin and spent his childhood years there and in Ripley, Tennessee, before relocating to Georgia in 1987 to attend the Art Institute of Atlanta.
+Speech was born in Milwaukee, Wisconsin, and spent his childhood years there and in Ripley, Tennessee, before relocating to Georgia in 1987 to attend the Art Institute of Atlanta.
 He attended Rufus King High School and the University of Wisconsin-Milwaukee.
 His first rap group, Attack, was active from 1984 until 1986.
 He also DJ'd at a popular teen club called the Fox Trap along with other guest DJs.

 Music career

 Arrested Development

 In 1987, Speech joined with fellow DJ Headliner to form the group Arrested Development.
 After over three years together, the group released their inaugural album, 3 Years, 5 Months & 2 Days in the Life Of....
 Speech performed lead vocals, and produced the group's tracks.
 The group's follow-up album, Zingalamaduni, fared poorly by comparison, but was critically acclaimed.
+In a four star review, Rolling Stone wrote that "Speech still has a gift for the swinging rhythms and decent expressions that get past the differences that divide the pop audience."
 Speech went on to pursue his solo career, also starting Vagabond Productions as a vehicle for Arrested Development and their business dealings, and became a promoter of neo soul, hip-hop, and rock concerts in Atlanta.
 The company then switched to representing artists in U.S. and Japan.
 Since then, Vagabond has become an all around production house that presents music to various labels and digital outlets across the world.

 In 2000, Speech also reunited with Arrested Development (without the participation of DJ Headliner or Aerle Taree).